chenchunyu88/batoolsdata/README.md

 # batoolsdata
-Prepare data for BATools
+* Prepare data for BATools
-The Notebook illustrate how to pre-process data set for `BATools` package
+The Notebook (MSUPRP.ipynb) illustrate how to pre-process data set for `BATools` package